 Already, some top-flight clubs around the globe have begun to leverage data science to get the most out of their squad, and we can expect more to follow their example in the months ahead.

 The 2022 FIFA World Cup in Qatar saw the introduction of semi-automated offside technology for the first time.
-Given that deciding whether or not a striker had strayed past the last defender has historically been such a bone of contention among football fans – perhaps even more so since the introduction of VAR – anything which can help to accelerate that process and make it more transparent is to be welcomed.
+Given that deciding whether or not a striker had strayed past the last defender has historically been such a bone of contention among football fans – perhaps even more so since the introduction of VAR – anything that can help to accelerate that process and make it more transparent is to be welcomed.

 Enhanced betting experiences

 Sports betting is already a multi-billion dollar industry around the world, but advances in technology look set to make it even more popular.
-That’s because visitors to sites like https://sportsbet.io/sports can take advantage of the latest stats and information, updated in real-time, to make more informed decisions about which markets to back.
+That’s because visitors to sites can take advantage of the latest stats and information, updated in real-time, to make more informed decisions about which markets to back.
 Add in attractive odds and lucrative bonus packages and it’s no surprise that sports betting is on the rise.

 VR and AR